Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 - Installing the solution from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
 (Recommended)

-- Installing the playbooks one by one by from this Readme.
+- Installing the playbooks one by one by from this Readme further down in this document.

 ## Content Hub Installation